 New Mexico State Police officer shot and killed on highway

 DEMING, N.M.
-(AP) — A New Mexico State Police officer making a traffic stop was fatally shot on a highway and the attackers was chased and later killed by authorities in a shootout, officials said.
+(AP) — New Mexico was in mourning Friday over the shooting death of a State Police officer in a highway-stop confrontation linked by authorities to drug trafficking that touched off a 40-mile police chase.
+Officials say the attacker was killed in a shootout with police at Las Cruces, where another officer was wounded.

-The officer killed Thursday was identified as Darian Jarrott, who became a state police officer in 2015 after previously working as state transportation inspector and law enforcement officer.
+The officer killed Thursday was identified as Darian Jarrott, who joined the State Police in 2015 after previously working as state transportation inspector and local law enforcement officer.

 The attacker was identified by authorities as Omar Felix Cueva, 39.